- Based on MCDS trace protocol

 Debug Port Sharing with 3rd Party Tools

 Using such a tool simultaneously with TRACE32 tool requires sharing the debug port between both tools.
 The

-Port Sharing by Using the XCP Protocol
+Port Sharing Using the XCP Protocol

 For details refer to Debugging via XCP